rvdweerd/Snake_chili/MULTIPLAYER_README.md

 You can test the networking by running two instances of the game on the same computer.
 They will find each other and connect automatically.

 ## Connection Status
+- **Single Player Mode** (`numPlayers = 1` in `data.txt`):
+  - Game searches for network peers in the background
+  - When a peer is detected, a yellow prompt appears on the title screen
+  - Press **Y** to accept multiplayer or **N** to decline
+  - If declined, continues in single-player mode

+- **Multiplayer Mode** (`numPlayers = 2` in `data.txt`):
+  - Game automatically accepts the first network peer found
-- The game will automatically switch to 2-player mode when a connection is established
+  - Switches to 2-player mode when connection is established

+- **During Gameplay**:
-- If the connection is lost (timeout > 5 seconds), the game continues in local mode
+  - If the connection is lost (timeout > 5 seconds), the game reverts to your original `numPlayers` setting
-- Scores are displayed:
+  - In single-player mode: only snake 1 remains active
+  - In local 2-player mode: both snakes remain active on the same keyboard

+- **Score Display**:
   - Player 1 score: Top right
-  - Player 2 score: Top left
+  - Player 2 score: Top left (only in 2-player mode)

 ## Troubleshooting